latentflip/latentflip.github.com/cv/index.md

 * Frontend lead for development of a new product in the security communications space for governments and large organisations.
 * Responsible for all aspects of the front-end architecture (React.js + redux + xmpp) and it's development, including architectural/technology decisions, balancing speed/quality and cost, and ultimately shipping working software for demos and product trials.
 * Responsible for documenting the system as we built it, and bringing less experienced developers on to the team to successfully ship features.
-* Worked directly with the product manager, sales team, and potential customers to validate customer problems, gather feedback, and prioritise features.
+* Worked directly with the product manager, sales team, and potential customers to validate customer problems, gather feedback, prioritise and develop user-focussed features.
-* Defined and build functionality in our backend stack (Openfire, an established java xmpp server).
+* Defined and built functionality in our open-source backend stack (Openfire, an established java xmpp server) to support product features.
 * Implemented and managed CI and deployment workflows using GitLab pipelines, docker containers, and AWS.